aws/aws-toolkit-vscode/designs/feature-control.md

 * A feature access control system that grants access to unreleased code for development purposes.
   * Access should not be dependent on a rebuild--this should be user-configurable.
+    * Waiting until a VS Code restart to grant access is fair game.
   * Flags should be undocumented outside the codebase.
 Even though features will be included in new builds, they will eminently not be ready for general use.
-  * Individual features should be able to be toggled on/off on-the-fly or only on restart ("session-permanent") in a predictable manner.
   * Tests should be able to inject their own configurations into the feature access control system to ensure correct features are tested.
+  * A hard limit on the amount of active feature flags should be imposed in order to protect against bloat.

 ### Out-of-Scope

-* Visual confirmation for a user to discern whether or not a feature is session-permanent when adding a toggle to their `settings.json` file while the extension is running.
+* Visual confirmation to tell a user that their `settings.json` features array has changed and that they should restart to see changes
+* The ability to toggle features on and off mid-session
 * The ability to pass non-boolean values through feature access control.
 * The ability to permanently override the switch for the feature (as opposed to pruning the toggle and the forking code) when a feature is set to go live.